This site is not optimized for Internet Explorer 8 (or older).

 Minimally Invasive Cardiac Surgery

-Professor Tristan Yan has authored or co-authored more than 200 articles and textbook chapters, with an h-index of 32.
-Throughout his career, he has always aimed for the highest integrity towards clinical data, as he strongly advocates evidence-based medicine, rigorously pursues high-level evidence, continuously publishes research articles in high-impact journals, and actively promotes wide dissemination of research information in a timely, accurate and scientific manner.
-At least 40 of his papers have been published in journals with an impact factor above 4 and in the majority of these he is the first, or the corresponding author.
-During the past year his team has published more than 30 scientific publications.
+Professor Tristan Yan has authored or co-authored more than 250 articles and textbook chapters, with an h-index of 41.
+He has always aimed for the highest integrity towards clinical data, as he strongly advocates evidence-based medicine, rigorously pursues high-level evidence, continuously publishes research articles in high-impact journals, and actively promotes wide dissemination of research information in a timely, accurate and scientific manner.

 Professor Yan is the founder and Editor-in-Chief of the Annals of Cardiothoracic Surgery (ACS).
 This journal reflects his unique vision in cardiothoracic surgery, in that ACS will become a comprehensive video resource of cardiothoracic surgical procedures that truly embraces today’s technological and multimedia environment.
 The innovative format is further epitomized by its highly scientific Systematic Review and Meta-analysis and richly illustrated Art of Operative Techniques sections.
 As the pioneering format of ACS has not been seen in any other surgical journals, its themed issues, accompanied by video articles from leading surgeons, may become a model for future surgical journals.
 The uniqueness of ACS offers an unparalleled insight into cardiothoracic surgery.
 ACS has been accepted for inclusion by PubMed Central.

-Professor Yan has several other editorial commitments including Executive Editor-in-Chief (Cardiovascular Surgery) for the Journal of Thoracic Disease, Associate Editor (Cardiac Surgery) of the European Journal of Cardiothoracic Surgery and CTSNet Editor for Journal and News Scan section of the Cardiothoracic Surgery Network.
+Professor Yan has several other editorial commitments including Executive Editor-in-Chief (Cardiovascular Surgery) for the Journal of Thoracic Disease and Associate Editor (Cardiac Surgery) of the European Journal of Cardiothoracic Surgery and CTSNet Editor for Journal.
 He is an external reviewer of National Institute of Clinical Evidence (NICE) for Health Technology Assessment.
 He is also on the journal review board for 15 journals, including Annals of Surgery, Annals of Surgical Oncology, British Journal of Cancer, British Journal of Surgery, Cancer, Cochrane Systematic Review Protocol, and Heart, amongst others.

 Professor Yan is the Chairman of Collaborative Research (CORE) Group International, a cohesive and highly networked research organization in cardiovascular, thoracic and oncologic surgery, which is strongly supported by his international collaborators.
-He has established the largest multi-national Aortic ARCH Projects, involving 12,500 patients from 36 leading aortic centers from 10 countries, and the VATS Lobectomy Consensus Group, involving 50 world experts in Minimally Invasive Thoracic Surgery.
-CORE Group is also in the process of obtaining an international accreditation from National Institute for Health and Clinical Excellence (NICE) as a sign of high standard information development.
+He has established the largest multi-national Aortic ARCH Projects, involving 14,000 patients from 37 leading aortic centers from 12 countries, and the VATS Lobectomy Consensus Group, involving 50 world experts in Minimally Invasive Thoracic Surgery.

 Bachelor of Science, Bachelor of Medicine, Bachelor of Surgery (BSc.MB.BS), University of New South Wales